 Are you eligible?

-We’re looking for individuals or community organisations that have ideas that align with our strategy (you can read about it here).
+We’re looking for individuals or community organisations that have ideas that align with our strategy.
 You must be affiliated with a registered charity and you must be based in Aotearoa New Zealand.
 We are open to collaborative applications from multiple organisations and we are open to projects and ideas that are brand new, or partially created.
 All successful applicants will be expected to spend weekdays in Christchurch and attend at least 80% of the facilitated sessions.

 Nb.
-The Vodafone New Zealand Foundation is committed to inclusivity and usually offer mechanisms for applicants to apply in Te Reo Mäori.
+The Vodafone Aotearoa Foundation is committed to inclusivity and usually offers mechanisms for applicants to apply in Te Reo Mäori.
 However, because of the nature of this accelerator programme, we need all applicants to be fluent in English.

 Looking for some inspiration?
-Here are a few projects that Vodafone Foundations in other countries have implemented.
+Check out the video at the top of this page to see the outcomes of our inaugural 2017 Change Accelerator programme.
+Or keep reading to know more about a few projects that Vodafone Foundations in other countries have implemented.
 Be inspired, but don’t be intimidated – projects and ideas of all sizes are welcome in our accelerator – it doesn’t have to be huge!

-Crowdfunding the computing power of smartphone to help solve cancer research puzzles.
+Crowdfunding the computing power of smartphones to help solve cancer research puzzles.

 A specially adapted piece of technology that help survivors of family violence access priority police support in an emergency.